John Fowles

-Biography
+Early life

 Birth and family

-Fowles was born in Leigh-on-Sea in Essex, England, the son of Gladys May Richards and Robert John Fowles.
+Fowles was born in Leigh-on-Sea in Essex, England, the only son and elder child (a sister, Hazel, was born fifteen years later) of Robert John Fowles and Gladys May, née Richards.
+His father had trained as a lawyer—"clerking and reading in a barrister's chambers"—but worked for the family business, tobacco importer Allen & Wright, as his father Reginald had been a partner in the company; at Reginald's death, Robert was obliged to run the firm as his brother had died in the Battle of Ypres and there were young dependent half-siblings to provide for from his father's second marriage.
+Gladys was daughter of John Richards, a draper, and his wife Elizabeth, who was in service.
+They came from Cornwall to London, where John became chief buyer for a department store, and gave their daughter a "comfortable upbringing in Chelsea", but they relocated to Westcliff-on-Sea in Essex on account of the healthier climate following the 1918 Spanish flu pandemic.
+On returning from the First World War in bad health, having served for three years as an officer in the Honourable Artillery Company, Robert Fowles met his future wife at a Westcliff-on-Sea tennis club.

-Early life and education
+Education

 During his childhood Fowles was attended by his mother and his cousin Peggy Fowles, who was 18 years his senior.
-He attended Alleyn Court Preparatory School.
-He was an only child until he was 16 years old.
+He attended Alleyn Court Preparatory School, where a maternal uncle and aunt were teachers.

 In 1939, he won a place at Bedford School, where he remained a pupil until 1944.
 He became head boy and was an athletic standout: a member of the rugby football third team, the fives first team, and captain of the cricket team, for which he was a bowler.

 After leaving Bedford School, Fowles enrolled in a Naval Short Course at the University of Edinburgh and was prepared to receive a commission in the Royal Marines.
 He completed his training on 8 May 1945 and was then assigned to Okehampton Camp, Devon, for two years.

 After completing his military service in 1947, Fowles entered New College, Oxford, where he studied both French and German, although he stopped studying German and concentrated on French for his BA.
 Fowles was undergoing a political transformation.
 Upon leaving the marines, he wrote, "I ... began to hate what I was becoming in life—a British Establishment young hopeful.
 I decided instead to become a sort of anarchist."

 It was also at Oxford that Fowles first considered life as a writer, particularly after reading existentialists such as Jean-Paul Sartre and Albert Camus.
 He has also commented that the ambience of Oxford at the time, where such existentialist notions of "authenticity" and "freedom" were pervasive, influenced him.
 Though Fowles did not identify as an existentialist, their writing was motivated from a feeling that the world was absurd, a feeling he shared.